gwcoffey/gwcoffey.com/content/archive/listapp/what-we-learned-about-the-united-states-supreme-court-today/index.md

 ---
-title: WHAT WE LEARNED (?)
-ABOUT THE UNITED STATES SUPREME COURT TODAY
+title: What We Learned (?)
+About the United States Supreme Court Today
 date: '2015-06-26T16:36:43+00:00'
 archive: listapp
 weblog: false